IBzerbasteln/obsidian-for-research/Getting started with Obsidian.md

 I am, of course, talking about **Obsidian**, a free, open source, community first note-taking app.
 People use it for all kinds of different purposes ranging from [academic research](https://medium.com/@alexandraphelan/an-updated-academic-workflow-zotero-obsidian-cffef080addd) over [creative writing](https://storyletter.substack.com/p/to-build-a-note-is-note-taking-productive) to [role-playing games](https://phd20.com/blog/getting-started-with-obsidian-dnd/) like *Dungeons and Dragons*.
 In our line of work, the capacity of Obsidian to store, organise, and connect knowledge is extremely powerful, and I would like you to explore this; maybe you will find it valuable.

 For that purpose, I've designed a few tasks to help you get started with Obsidian on your own device.
 Everything you need to complete them is already in the vault---apart from the thoughts, notes, and materials that you would like to keep and curate in Obsidian.
-The tasks from the **core programme** should be completed in the given order; after that, you can (if you like) turn to the **optional programme** in whatever order.
+If you scroll down, you'll find a [[Getting started with Obsidian#list of tasks|list of tasks]] and different suggestions on the order in which you might want to complete them.
+In principle, the tasks can be completed in any order and independent of each other unless otherwise indicated in the task description.

 At the bottom of this page, you'll also find some references if ever you're interested in pushing your Obsidian use any further.